dvn0813/sustainability_robotics_3D_printer/README.md

 ## Z-Steppers Alignment

 ### Z-Steppers Auto-Alignment *not possible using Prusa Einsy Rambo Board*
+If 2 stepper drivers were available, meaning if separate control over the Z-Steppers was available, the Alignment can be easily done using firmware built-in procedures:
 Marlin Documentation can be found [here](https://marlinfw.org/docs/configuration/configuration.html#z-steppers-auto-alignment)
 -uncommented line 973 in Configuration_adv.h
 -line 981: #define Z_STEPPER_ALIGN_XY { {  30, 180 }, { 110,  30 }, { 180, 180 } }